-Led by Jamie Jadid, APRN, our diabetes counseling team includes Brandee Newsom, APRN and Allyson Ruiz, APRN.
+Our diabetes counseling team includes Brandee Newsom, Allyson Ruiz, Stephanie Richmonds, Jennifer Dao and Christina Cisnero's.
 These compassionate, highly trained and experienced nurse practitioners work closely with our maternal-fetal medicine specialists and with other providers on your healthcare team to ensure you get the information, support and care you need.

 Our diabetes counseling team—like the program itself—is dedicated to providing you with the high-quality medical information you depend on along with the personal, friendly care our patients appreciate and come to expect from each member of our team.

 What to expect from the High Risk Pregnancy Center’s diabetes counseling program.